 Dextromethorphan is an over-the-counter drug for coughs.

 Those who take the recommended dose rarely experience any negative effects.
-However, slight drowsiness or dizziness is a possibility.
+But slight drowsiness or dizziness can occur.

-Taking higher doses recreationally increases perceptual awareness and creates feelings of elation.
+Taking higher doses recreationally increases perceptual awareness and create feelings of elation.

 On the other hand, it can cause disorientation and impaired judgment.
 It may also lead to distorted perception of time and hallucinations.

 Diazepam depresses the central nervous system.
-Medical practitioners widely prescribe it.
+Doctors widely prescribe it.
 Recreationally it increases the effects of alcohol or opioids.

 Some cocaine users take it to increase the cocaine level at which seizures occur.
 Many heroin users take it to increase the effects of heroin.
 And both cocaine and heroin users often use it to reduce withdrawal symptoms.

 A single low dose of diazepam for medical purposes can seriously impair driving skills.
 Problems can include poor thinking, reduced ability to divide attention, poor attention, lower coordination, and reduced reaction time.